maueroats/teaching/content/intermediate-cs/ch22b/list-exercises-4-q.md

 ---
 title: "22b.
-List Exercises 4 Quiz"
+List Exercises 4"
 date: 2018-04-09T08:00:55-05:00
 weight: 60
 draft: false
 #type: slide
 #theme: white
-description: "Quiz on lists."
+description: "Practice quiz on lists."
 ---

 1. `count-down-odd`: number(start) number(end) -> list of numbers.
 Generate a list of all of the odd numbers from `end` down to `start` (inclusive).